IoTDevLabs/iot-educ/README.md

   2. *Each time you run this program you should see the Pi's CPU temperature printed out in both Celsius and Fahrenheit*
 1. Run the template program to continously read and print the CPU temperature and write it to Pi Land room 404:
   1. `python cpu-temp-piland.py`
-  2. *When this program runs you should see a URL printed out every 2 seconds and the temperature data value should be appearing in [Pi Land room 404](http://piland.socialdevices.io/404/display) in the first data slot at the top right.
+  2. *When this program runs you should see a URL printed out every 2 seconds and the temperature data value should be appearing in [Pi Land room 404](http://piland.socialdevices.io/404/display) in data slot 1 towards the top left.
 If you heat or cool the Pi board you should see the temperature change.*

 ### Next Steps